khoosheayee/data-science-projects/Revolutionizing Bus Routes: A Data-Driven Approach/README.md

 - `Revolutionizing Bus Routes.
 A Data-Driven Approach.ipynb`: Jupyter notebook containing the data analysis and modeling code.
 - `DS project _Revolutionizing Bus Routes-A Data Driven Approach _Shea Yee.pdf`: Project report summarizing the findings and methodologies.

+## Project Value Proposition
+1. **Public Bus Commuters**: The model offers optimized bus routes tailored to different scenarios, enhancing travel safety and efficiency.
+2. **Government and Bus Operators**: Collaborating with government agencies and bus operators to integrate the model into existing systems can significantly improve scheduling and routing.
+This partnership aims to create a more efficient and effective public transit system.

 ## Methodology
 The proposed solution employs a dual approach to optimize bus routes effectively.
 First, unsupervised machine learning techniques are applied to identify and cluster COVID-19 high-risk areas.
 Second, a supervised machine learning model forecasts passenger volume at specific locations and times.
 These combined models generate alternative bus routes that reduce exposure to high-risk zones and high passenger volume areas while minimizing travel distance.